Blog

 1. WallStreetZen – The Best Stock Research Website Overall

-WallStreetZen makes it easy for serious, part-time investors to perform heavy fundamental analysis and get new stock ideas in minutes, not hours.
-This stock analysis website aggregates the latest financial data and summarizes a stock’s fundamental strengths and weaknesses in simple, one-line explanations that help you make better long-term investing decisions.
+WallStreetZen makes it easy for individual investors to perform in depth research and get new stock ideas in minutes, not hours.
+It aggregates the latest financial data and summarizes a stock’s fundamental strengths and weaknesses in a simple, easy-to-read letter grade (A-F, a being highest, just like in school) through the Zen Ratings system.

-After finding that out, you may decide to investigate these figures more closely on AAPL’s Forecast page, where you can read analyst commentaries and the thoughts going into their projections (with “Find out why”).
+After exploring the Zen Rating for WIX, you might be tempted to check out its Forecast page, where you can read analyst commentaries and the thoughts going into their projections (with “Find out why”).

 Top Analysts